 How does Tanzanite get its color?

 So how does tanzanite achieve such an incredible range of color?
 It all lies in the science behind the stone.
 Tanzanite exhibits pleochroism, which means that it absorbs certain wavelengths of light when viewed from different angles – causing its appearance to shift accordingly.
 The pleochroic effects are most visible in stones that contain more than one crystal axis, which is why some stones appear more purple than others depending on how they were cut or polished.
 Additionally, some stones may exhibit chromatic aberration, where certain parts appear more blue or purple than others due to impurities or inclusions within the stone itself.

 Is Tanzanite Rare?

-Due to its rarity and extraordinary colour changing abilities, tanzanites are highly sought after and very valuable gems.
+Due to their rarity and extraordinary color-changing abilities, tanzanites are highly sought-after and very valuable gems.
 In fact, they are some 1000 times rarer than diamonds!
 Since they are so rare, only select dealers stock them in their stores – making them even harder (and pricier) to come by!
 However, if you do find one that you love at an affordable price then you should definitely consider investing in it as they are sure to appreciate in value over time.

 Tanzanite price – Is Tanzanite expensive?

-Tanzanites have become increasingly popular among jewelry lovers due their elegant shade shifting abilities and remarkable rarity.
+Tanzanites have become increasingly popular among jewelry lovers due to their elegant shade-shifting abilities and remarkable rarity.
 These precious stones display various shades ranging from royal blues and purples under different kinds of lighting making them ideal for any occasion – formal or informal!
 Thanks to its versatility and beauty, this rare gemstone will continue to be sought after for years to come!